 Ellie was predeceased by her parents; her husband, George; her sister, Biby Casey; sisters in law, Theo Zalantis and GG Farber; nephew, Joseph Farber; and her beloved cat, Tiger.
 She is survived by her children, Peter, Martha (Hilary), Andrew, and Elizabeth (Henry); granddaughter, Allison; brothers in law, Dave Farber, George Zalantis, Ken Casey and Bob Smith; nephews, Brian Casey, Evan Casey and Manny Farber (Mei); nieces Kathy Zalantis (Josh), Helen Zalantis (James) and Carol Hagan; cousins, Trudi Howell and John Gubler; and many great nieces and nephews.

 Ellie died on Tuesday, October 1, 2019, in California.
 She was buried at Greensprings Natural Cemetery Preserve in Newfield, NY.

-To send flowers to Elfrid "Ellie" (Gubler) Gioumousis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elfrid "Ellie" (Gubler) Gioumousis, please visit our floral store.